 As an employee prepares for more responsibility, there are certain competencies required for promotion.

-And, as the level of leadership changes the competency requirements also increase.
+And, as the level of leadership changes, the competency requirements also increase.

 The primary objective of coaching is to develop the next generation of managers and leaders.

-This supports a succession planning process to ensure there are smooth transitions when others leave the organization, move up the ladder, or simply retire.
+Successful coaching supports a succession planning process to ensure there are smooth transitions when others leave the organization, move up the ladder, or simply retire.

-5 Forms of Coaching Employees
+5 Examples of Coaching Employees

 1. Professional Communication